 It is important to remember that whilst most Sociology doctorates pursue a career in academia, holding a PhD in the subject gives you a number of skills and attributes which make you desirable to a wide range of employers.
 You must be able to recognise these skills when preparing your CV and job applications.

-Examples of skills you will learn as a student with a Sociology background include:
+Examples of skills you will learn as a sociology PhD student during your postgraduate study include:

 - An understanding of the social concepts and current issues faced in society,